lofsgaard/finpy/README.md

 2. **Database:**

    - The database schema is defined in `app/db/models.py` using SQLModel.
-   - The database file is typically located at `app/db/database.db` (or as configured).

 3. **API Endpoints:**
    - `GET /transactions` — Returns all transactions as JSON.